City Centre, Chestnut Street, 6 bedrooms NOW RESERVED FOR 1ST SEPT 2021 12 MONTHS All Bills Included

 A luxury 6 bed house, with 3 luxury bathrooms and 2 sitting rooms.
 Close to the city centre a 5 minute walk to the centre, railway station, shops and the City Uni Campus.
 A popular paved garden with a brick built BBQ.
-It comes with one parking space and on road parking close by.
 This house has an extra sitting room upstairs in the loft.

 - 6 bedrooms

 - Dining table

 - Gas central heating

 - Tumble dryer